Premium & Innovative Solutions

 Planned Giving Websites

-Your planned giving website provides donors 24/7 access to your information to fulfill their philanthropic needs.
+Your legacy website provides donors 24/7 access to your information to fulfill their philanthropic needs.

-From enterprise-level planned giving marketing websites for large organizations to more basic builds for smaller nonprofits and churches, our planned giving solutions deliver donors to your doorstep.
+From enterprise-level planned giving marketing websites for large organizations to more basic builds for smaller nonprofits and churches, our solutions deliver donors to your doorstep.

 For organizations with well-established back-office planned giving operations.